 About Puttenahalli Lake

-Island at Puttenahalli Lake
+The island at Puttenahalli Lake (Pic: Sudhir Singh)

 is the smallest of the 3 lakes of the JP Nagar 7th Phase area in South Bangalore

 (3 lakes - Jarganahalli / Sarakki Lake, Chunchaghatta Lake, Puttenahalli Lake)

 Puttenahalli Lake has a recorded area of 13 acres 25 guntas with a perimeter of 1.1 km (measured walking track perimeter 920 m).